OffchainLabs/arbitrum-classic/docs/Bridging_Assets.md

 ### Design Rationale

 _Our design and thinking has been influenced by many in the Ethereum community, including [this proposal](https://ethereum-magicians.org/t/outlining-a-standard-interface-for-cross-domain-erc20-transfers/6151) from Maurelian & Ben Jones, work with David Mihal, and feedback from many projects building on Arbitrum, too numerous to mention!_

-_We use the term "Gateway" (a contract for facilitating cross-domain transfers) as per the proposal linked above_
+_We use the term "Gateway" (a contract for facilitating cross-domain transfers) as per the proposal linked above_.

 Three core goals motivate the design of our bridging system:

-####1.
-Custom "Gateway" functionality
+#### 1. Custom "Gateway" functionality

-For many ERC20 tokens, standard bridging functionality is sufficient, which entails the following: a token contract on Ethereum is associated with a "paired" token contract on Arbitrum.
+For many ERC20 tokens, "standard" bridging functionality is sufficient, which entails the following: a token contract on Ethereum is associated with a "paired" token contract on Arbitrum.
 Depositing a token entails escrowing some amount of the token in an L1 bridge contract, and minting the same amount at the paired token contract on L2.
 On L2, the paired contract behaves much like a normal ERC20 token contract.
 Withdrawing entails burning some amount of the token in the L2 contract, which then can later be claimed from the L1 bridge contract.

 Many tokens, however, require custom Gateway systems which are hard to generalize.
-E.g.,
+E.g:

 - Tokens which accrue interest to their holders need to ensure that interest is dispersed properly across layers, and doesn't simply accrue to the bridge contracts
 - Our cross-domain WETH implementations requires tokens be wrapped and unwrappeded as they move accross layers.